Ross School (East Hampton, New York)

-Ross School is a private Nursery-Grade12 school located on two campuses on Long Island, New York, United States—a 63 acre Upper School campus for Grades 6-12 in the Town of East Hampton, and a Lower School campus for N-Grade 5 in the hamlet of Bridgehampton.
+Ross School is a private Nursery-Grade12 school located on two campuses on Long Island, New York, United States—a 63-acre Upper School campus for Grades 6–12 in the Town of East Hampton, and a Lower School campus for N-Grade 5 in the hamlet of Bridgehampton.
 Named after her late husband Steven J. Ross, the school was founded in 1991 by Courtney Sale Ross as a girls-only day school for their daughter Nicole and several of her friends.
 The original pre-nursery program was discontinued in September 2020.
 Ross School transitioned to a co-ed boarding school in 2002 after its founder discontinued private funding.
 Students in grades 7-12 may board five days per week or full-time.
 The school has supplemented its budget by catering breakfast and lunch from its café to the Bridgehampton School and offering culinary arts and landscaping classes to East Hampton High School students.

 A majority of the student body is international, with the highest-represented nations including Brazil, China, Japan, and Mexico.

-Curriculum

-Ross School's curriculum is based on world cultural history and the evolution of consciousness and reflects the collaborative work of its founding mentors, mathematician Ralph Abraham and cultural historian William Irwin Thompson.
-Cultural history is integrated with other academic subjects, such as language arts, math, and science, at every grade level.
-Field Academy takes place during a three-week period between the school's winter and spring terms.
-Students and teachers travel and work on intensive projects and courses covering an array of subjects at home and across the world.
-Since August 2016, a 20" Meade RCX 400 telescope of the Hamptons Observatory (formerly Montauk Observatory) has been housed at the Ross School, where students and stargazers gather for viewing and free astronomy lectures.

-Campus

-In 2018, the school closed its five-building Lower School location in Bridgehampton and moved the early childhood and elementary grades to the Upper School campus in East Hampton.

-In 2000, the school proposed a 50-building, 600000 sqft expansion to its 140 acre campus which would have made it one of the biggest complexes in the Hamptons.
-Environmentalists said that Courtney Ross was polluting the debate by paying to protest proposed expansion of the Long Island Central Pine Barrens protections into East Hampton.
-The school eventually backed down on the expansion.